-Easy air fryer donut recipe using cinnamon rolls and cinnamon and sugar!
+2 Easy or homemade air fryer donut recipe ideas here!
+Using cinnamon rolls or homemade dough!
 Soft on the inside and crispy outsides, make these doughnuts in your Ninja Foodi tonight!

 We’re back with the best air fryer donut recipe around!
 These didn’t last long in our house after I made them in my Ninja Foodi.
-Covered with cinnamon and sugar with a drizzle of frosting on top they were great for breakfast.
-For dessert would be ideal too.
-If you’re ready for some comfort food in one bite, you’re in for a treat with these air fryer doughnut holes. (affiliate links present)
+If you’re ready for some comfort food, homemade or quick, these air fryer doughnuts are killer. (originally published 8/19, affiliate links present)

 Unlike a pressure cooker it really creates the perfect texture you want for fried foods but with a lot less calories and/or fat.